WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 #### Your Options

+- Spend the change to the same destination as the initial transaction, but always use a new address.
+So if in the first transaction you had 0.1 bitcoin and sent Alice 0.04 bitcoin, you get 0.06 bitcoin back as change.
+Now in the second transaction where you want to send Alice 0.05 bitcoin, you can select that 0.06 bitcoin change coin without loosing any privacy, because Alice already knows this is your coins.
+In this second transaction you will get back 0.01 bitcoin as change.
+If in a third transaction you want to send Alice 0.02 bitcoin, then you can consolidate the 0.01 bitcoin change with a new 0.1 bitcoin anonset coin, thus getting 0.09 bitcoin change.
+Now Alice will know that you owned that 0.1 bitcoin and the 0.09 bitcoin change, but she cannot find out about your pre-mix transaction history.

 - If you do not care about linking the history of the coins because they are all from the same source then you could combine them in a mix (queue all the change from the same source until you reach the minimum input required to mix, currently ~ 0.1 BTC).
 - Mix with [Joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver).
 - Donate them (e.g. [to the EFF](https://www.eff.org/)), you can find a list of organizations that accept bitcoin donations [here](https://en.bitcoin.it/wiki/Donation-accepting_organizations_and_projects).